-The University maintains a Student Health Center staffed by three physicians, three registered nurses, and four LPNs.
+SUBR maintains a Student Health Center staffed by three physicians, three registered nurses, and four LPNs.
 The Health Center provides health care for noncritical illnesses and injuries during the academic year, but not during vacation or holiday periods.
 Hours are from 8 a.m. to midnight Monday-Friday (schedule subject to change).
+These services are available to SULC students.
+However, SULC no longer offers health insurance plans for its students.